Slpbcn6/biotic-hardware/README.md

 ---

+## Dataset Rationale (MS 408)

+MS 408 (Voynich Manuscript) is used in this project as a morphological dataset.

+The choice is not based on any assumed historical, physical, or scientific property of the manuscript.
+Instead, MS 408 is used because it provides a highly complex and ambiguous visual structure that is useful for testing whether abstract morphological patterns can be mapped into computational network representations.

+This makes the dataset function as:
+- a high-complexity visual benchmark
+- a non-semantic structured morphology source
+- a stress-test for abstraction and mapping methods

+Other datasets with similar structural complexity (e.g. botanical diagrams, synthetic fractals, or procedural geometry) could be used under the same framework.

+---

 ## Propagation and Signal Flow (Conceptual Model)

 The manuscript-inspired structures are interpreted here as a **conceptual mapping layer**, not a historical or physical claim: